bunnysayzz/autotype/README.md

 - Paste text and have it automatically typed into any application
 - Adjustable typing delay (0.01 to 0.2 seconds between keystrokes)
 - Option to preserve tab characters for code indentation
-- Special "Code Mode" for precise formatting of programming code
 - 5-second countdown to switch to your target application
 - Status indicator showing typing progress
 - Menu bar application for easy access